 Large print guides and magnifying glasses are available at the Information Desk or in our galleries.

-Concessions are available for disabled visitors for ticketed events and exhibitions, with free companion tickets for carers.
+Concessions are available for disabled visitors for ticketed exhibitions, with free companion tickets for carers.

 Many of our events are held in the Library’s Knowledge Centre which has a lift for accessibility.